Phenomenology of the flavor symmetric scoto-seesaw model with dark matter and TM$_1$ mixing

-{\it In the present work, we show that the scoto-seesaw mechanism can be embedded within a flavor symmetric framework with the involvement of only one right-handed neutrino, and the experimentally favored TM$_1$ mixing scheme can be realized.} We will call the present model FSS$_1$ from now on.
+In the present work, we show that the scoto-seesaw mechanism can be embedded within $A_4\times Z_4 \times Z_3 \times Z_2$ flavor symmetric framework with the involvement of {\it only one right-handed neutrino}, and the {\it experimentally favored TM$_1$ mixing scheme} can be realized.
+We will call the present model FSS$_1$ from now on as it explains the TM$_1$ mixing scheme.
 The scotogenic contribution contains neutral particles in both fermionic and scalar sectors.
 Within this flavor symmetric framework, we perform a phenomenological study of the fermionic dark matter and determine its correlation with the observed neutrino mixing.
 The obtained magnitude and flavor structure of the scotogenic contribution dictates the observed neutrino mixing pattern and facilitates us in obtaining the correct dark matter relic density.
+Such a direct correlation with the dark matter sector was missing in \cite{Ganguly:2022qxj}, a detailed analysis on fermionic dark matter in this work also completes the associated phenomenology.
 The presence of flavor symmetry makes an interesting prediction for the neutrino mass hierarchy, determines the octant of the atmospheric mixing angle $\theta_{23}$ and tightly constrains the TM$_1$ prediction for the Dirac CP phase $\delta_{\rm CP}$.
 Here, the type-I contribution produces a neutrino mass matrix of rank 1, yielding only one massive light neutrino.
 Subsequently, the scotogenic contribution generates another neutrino mass eigenstate, and together, we obtain two massive neutrinos, which follow the normal ordering of light neutrino mass spectrum.
-In~\cite{Rojas:2018wym}, the authors showed that the type-I and scotogenic contributions could be the origin of the atmospheric and solar mass scale. {\it Here, we show that such a hierarchy can also be procured within a flavor symmetric construction, explaining observed neutrino oscillation data.
-Furthermore, in the present model, we can obtain the constraint on the Majorana phase and predict the effective mass parameter appearing in the neutrinoless double beta decay and the sum of the absolute neutrino masses.}
+In~\cite{Rojas:2018wym}, the authors showed that the type-I and scotogenic contributions could be the origin of the atmospheric and solar mass scales. {\it Here, we show that such a hierarchy can also be procured within a flavor symmetric construction, explaining observed neutrino oscillation data.} Furthermore, in the present model, we can obtain the constraint on the Majorana phase and predict the effective mass parameter appearing in the neutrinoless double beta decay and the sum of the absolute neutrino masses.